This article describes the method for imaging Datto Utilities onto a USB drive.

 Once you have obtained the image file, proceed as follows.

+1. Attach the USB drive to your machine, and open Rufus.
 Choose the following settings for imaging your USB Drive:

 - Device: Choose the drive letter which corresponds to your flash drive

 - Partition Scheme: Choose MBR

 - File System: Choose NTFS or FAT32 (Default)

 - Cluster Size: 16 kilobytes

 - Format Options: Select Check device for bad blocks (1 pass),Quick Format, Create a bootable disk, and Create extended label.

 - Create extended label and icon files: Checked

 - Check device for bad blocks: Checked, 1 pass